 The Space Public Outreach Team (SPOT) provides FREE presentations about current NASA missions to Montana schools, youth programs, and community groups across the state.

 The focus of the program is professional training for higher education student presenters with mentoring by STEM graduate student managers.
 Through this program higher education students utilize unique NASA content to become inspirational STEM role models for K-12 students and teachers.
-Please see our YouTube Channel for a short video about SPOT.
+Check out A Day in the Life of a SPOT Presenter for a short video about SPOT.

 The interactive SPOT presentations utilize slides, videos, animations and an inquisitive approach to relay the excitement of new discoveries in space science.
 NASA research and careers here in Montana are highlighted in each show.
 Presentations can be done in a classroom or assembly setting, as long as a screen or blank wall and an electrical outlet are available.
 Each show lasts approximately 45 minutes.

 Participating teachers will receive NASA related activities, brochures and other materials they can use in their classrooms.